Sedimark/.github/profile/README.md

-# SEDIMARK: A Decentralised Data and AI Marketplace
+# SEDIMARK: A Decentralised Marketplace for Data and AI Assets

 ## What is it?
 SEDIMARK is an open-source decentralised data and services marketplace designed to: